kaazing/java.client.tutorials/j2se/java-amqp-demo/README.md

-# Kaazing J2SE WebSocket AMQP Tutorial
+# Kaazing J2SE AMQP Tutorial

-This tutorial shows how J2SE console application can communicate over the web with an AMQP server via Kaazing WebSocket Gateway using Kaazing Java WebSocket Client library.
-The application publishes text messages via Kaazing Gateway to an AMQP server and listens to the messages from the AMQP server over WebSocket.
+This J2SE console app communicates over WebSocket with an AMQP server via Kaazing WebSocket Gateway.
+The app subscribes to a destination and publishes and receives messages.

-## Minimum Requirements for Running or Building Kaazing J2SE WebSocket AMQP tutorial
+## Minimum Requirements for Running or Building Kaazing J2SE AMQP tutorial

 * Java 1.8
 * Gradle 2.10 or higher

-## Steps for building and running the project
+## Steps for Building and Running the Project

 - Build the application using gradle